MohAli2106/Multithreaded-Sensor-Data-Logger-Rust-Python-Docker/README.md

 ## Troubleshooting

-- **Port Already in Use:** Make sure port 7877 is free or change it in the code.
 - **Docker Issues:** Ensure Docker is running and you have permission to run containers.
 - **Jenkins Pipeline Fails:** Check the console output for errors in build or run steps.